savannabits/laravel-pagetables/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/savannabits/laravel-pagetables.svg?style=flat-square)](https://packagist.org/packages/savannabits/laravel-pagetables)

 Generate Laravel pagination with support to search, sort, per_page and page queries.
 The Datatables support searching and ordering by children/parent relationships e.g user.role.name.

+If you are on Vue.js, we recommend using the **[Pagetables Component](https://github.com/savannabits/pagetables)** which renders nice datatables styled in tailwindcss and supports the payload from this package out of the box.
 ## Installation

 You can install the package via composer: